Elsie Clews Parsons Prize

 Graduate Student Paper Prize

 The AES Board invites individuals who are students in a graduate degree-granting program (including M.A. and Ph.D.) to submit stand-alone papers demonstrating outstanding ethnography for consideration for the Elsie Clews Parsons Prize.
 Papers should engage with AES core commitments to combining innovative fieldwork with rich theoretical critique.

-AES awards a cash prize of $300 and the winner will be invited to present the paper at the AES annual meeting.
-Registration fees will be waived and the recipient will be provided $200 to offset the cost of travel.
-The prize winner will be announced in Anthropology News.
+AES awards a cash prize of $300; the winner will also be recognized at the AES annual spring conference and will receive $200 to offset the cost of travel to the conference.
+The winner will be announced in Anthropology News.

-Submission details: Please submit two pdfs: One containing a cover sheet with the author's name, contact information, paper title and acknowledgments and the other containing the paper's title, text, notes, and references but not otherwise identifying the author.
-Papers will be read in a double-bling process by a committee of AES members.
-The committee members will be identified when the prize winner is announced.
+Submission Details: Please submit two pdfs: One containing a cover sheet with the author's name, contact information, paper title and acknowledgments and the other containing the paper's title, text, notes and references but not otherwise identifying the author.
+Papers will be read in a double-blind process by a committee of AES members.
+The committee members will be identified when the prizewinner is announced.

 The Elsie Clews Parsons Prize for the best graduate student essay began around 1970 and is symbolized by a silver medallion made by a Hopi silversmith.
 The original design of this medallion utilizes a spider symbol common to Hopi pottery design.

 AES Business Meeting at the Chicago AAA Meetings

 CALL FOR PAPERS, AMERICAN ETHNOLOGICAL SOCIETY SPRING MEETING IN COLLABORATION WITH THE SOCIETY FOR VISUAL ANTHROPOLOGY